git-commit-id/git-commit-id-maven-plugin/README.md

                 *It does NOT include the "g" prefix, that is used in the "full" describe output format!*

 For more details (on when what output will be returned etc), see <code>man git-describe</code> (or here: [git-describe](http://www.kernel.org/pub/software/scm/git/docs/git-describe.html)).
 In general, you can assume it's a "best effort" approach, to give you as much info about the repo state as possible.

+**describe-short** is also provided, in case you want to display this property to non-techy users, which would panic on the sight of a hash (last part of the describe string) - this property is simply
+*the describe output, with the hash part stripped out*.

 git-describe and a small "gotcha" with tags
 -------------------------------------------